kubernetes/client-go/README.md

 accumulate changes.
 Consider HEAD to have the version `x.(y+1).0-alpha` or `(x+1).0.0-alpha` (depending on whether it has accumulated a breaking change or not), where `x` and `y` are the current major and minor versions.

+#### What are the kubernetes-vX.Y.Z tags for?

+We make these tags to help users who need to know from what version of kubernetes the client-go code is copied.
+When kubernetes `vX.Y.Z` tag is created, if that version results in code changes in client-go, k8s.io/apimachinery, k8s.io/apiserver, k8s.io/sample-apiserver, or k8s.io/kube-aggregator, we will mark the matching commit in client-go with tag `kubernetes-vX.Y.Z`.

 #### Compatibility: your code <-> client-go